Home HSE Articles Point of Operation Safeguarding Requirements You Should Follow

-Point of operation safeguarding requirements ensure the safety of workers and employees during the use of power tools.
-Safeguards such as ROPS and FOPS are designed to prevent amputations or other injuries that could occur if the tools were improperly used or misused.
-Here’s what you need to know about point of operation safeguarding requirements and how to follow them to prevent workplace injuries and accidents in your facility.
+Point of operation safeguarding requirements are requirements necessary to ensure the safety of workers and employees while using power tools.
+Safeguards such as ROPS and FOPS are designed to prevent amputations or other injuries from moving machinery often occur if the tools are improperly used or misused.
+Here’s what you need to know about point-of-operation safeguarding requirements and how to follow them to prevent workplace injuries and accidents in your facility.

 The Occupational Safety and Health Administration (OSHA) defines Point of Operation Safeguard Requirements as follows, An effective safeguard must be in place to protect employees from all machine hazards and areas of operation within the reach of their hands or other body parts during normal operating conditions, startup, shut down, and malfunctioning of the machinery.

-Here are some of the Point of Operation Safeguarding Requirements you should always follow which using machine guard:
+Here are some of the Point of Operation Safeguarding Requirements you should always follow when using machine guard:

 READ: Metatarsal Guard (MET Guard); Everything you need to know